 Variables in a Roth Calculator

 You can estimate the expected rate of return on equities in a Roth IRA in a couple of different ways.
 One way is to assume that your investment return will equal the historical average of the S&P 500 over a long period.
-From 1950 through 2009, for example, the S&P 500 returned an annual average of 11 percent, including dividends and before inflation.
-You could use 11 percent, but for many reasons, very few investors, even professional fund managers, equal the average.
-CalPERS, the very large California Public Employees Pension System, expects an average return of 7.25 percent on stocks over 10 years, which might be a more reasonable assumption.
+From 1928 through 2017, for example, the S&P 500 returned an annual average of around 10 percent, including dividends and before inflation.
+You could use 10 percent, but for many reasons, very few investors, even professional fund managers, equal the average.
+Adjusted for inflation, the historical average is closer to 7 percent, which might be a more reasonable assumption.